-Curator Martha Crone noted in her diary that on Jan.
-1st she completed her annual report for the year 1939 about the Native Plant Reserve (her favorite term for the Garden).
+Curator Martha Crone noted in her diary that on January 1st she completed her annual report for the year 1939 about the Native Plant Reserve (her favorite term for the Garden).
 This was due annually to the Board of Park Commissioners at the end of each year.
 Her position this year at the Garden, her eighth as Curator, would finally cease to be "temporary" Curator when on April 4th she received confirmation of the position being made permanent at a salary of $100 per month, April through October 15, Wednesdays as the only day off. (note below)

-During the Winter Months Martha was actively involved at the Minneapolis Public Library Science Museum and, with husband William, in the Minnesota Mycological Society.
+During the winter months Martha was actively involved at the Minneapolis Public Library Science Museum and, with husband William, in the Minnesota Mycological Society.
 Martha was secretary of the Society from 1926 to 1943.

 The Crones made numerous visits to the “woods” during the winter months.
-This term referred to their newly constructed cabin in the area of Cedar Creek Bog east of Bethel MN.
+This term referred to their newly constructed cabin in the area of Cedar Creek Forest east of Bethel MN.
 Last year they had just completed the interior finishing.

 The winter of 1939/1940 had snowfall just above the average of 43 inches.
 Temperatures swung from above normal in January to below normal in February.
-Martha reported on March 1st that March “came in like a lamb” and that the first part of March was nice but then turned winterly.
+Martha reported on March 1st that March “came in like a lamb” and that the first part of March was nice but then turned wintery.
 On the 13 -14th there was a two-day storm that left 16 inches of snow.
 The first day of spring, March 20th that year, was 8 degrees in the AM but that “Scilla’s were up west of house.”
 Easter was on March 24th and it was -2 degrees in AM with a daily high of 10 degrees and a foot of snow on the ground.

 Spring did not come on the equinox in 1940.
 Throughout April and May the weather swung from very cold to very warm.
 On opening day, April 1st, Martha recorded:

-“Beautiful clear day, warm, much snow in Garden.
+Beautiful clear day, warm, much snow in Garden.
 3 foot drift north of office.
-Cleaned large room, chipped out upper gate, came in thru tamarack trail, melting snow for scrubbing, everything is fine condition, nothing disturbed.”
-(4)
+Cleaned large room, chipped out upper gate, came in thru tamarack trail [photo above], melting snow for scrubbing, everything is fine condition, nothing disturbed.
+(1)

-“Men in to take out dead timber, scheduled to come in so arrived at garden at 8:30, temperature only 10 above, coldest on record, dressed very warm - walked outside some, nine men working, stove did not make much impression.
+Men in to take out dead timber, scheduled to come in so arrived at garden at 8:30, temperature only 10 above, coldest on record, dressed very warm - walked outside some, nine men working, stove did not make much impression.
 In morning could not open upper lock, froze shut, walked around and nearly froze.
-East lower gate froze but opened west gate.”
+East lower gate froze but opened west gate.
 This was followed on the 12th with: “water froze, cold again in office, pond froze over, men in to finish up.”
-(4)
+(1)

 But only two days later on the 14th she would record:

 “Lovely and warm, 70° Paths still muddy, many folks in.”
 The next day: “Season is 2 weeks late, planted Dwarf Trillium [Trillium nivale] that Dr. Britjius brought yesterday from New Ulm.
-In full bloom” [Dr. Britjius is mentioned a number times over the early years of her tenure as Curator but we have not been able to determine who he was - perhaps associated with the University of Minnesota’s botany department.]
-(4)
+In full bloom.”
+[Dr. Britjius is mentioned a number times over the early years of her tenure as Curator but we have not been able to determine who he was - perhaps associated with the University of Minnesota’s botany department.]
+(1)

 By April 28th the temperature was 77 degrees then on the 30th “Rain and bitter cold, 38 degrees in AM, Miss Aler in, very gloomy.”
 The next day the lock on the lower gate was frozen.

 The weather turned again on Sunday May 12th when she wrote “91° and very hot and uncomfortable, crowds thru.
 Bill in Garden with me.
 Warbler wave through.”
-And then on the 14th “nearly froze in office”.
+And then on the 14th “nearly froze in office.”

 After mid-May things got more seasonal.
 Miss Aler visited and Mrs. Cram showed up on the 20th for the first time at the Garden in 2 years.
 Many school classes visited the Garden, she noted the Trilliums, Mertensia [Virginia Bluebells] and violets were most beautiful.

-A skunk sprayed near the office on the 16th and the “odor is dreadful”.
+A skunk sprayed near the office on the 16th and the “odor is dreadful.”

 Sometime or other she offended a visitor because on May 9th:

-“Mr. Bossen [Parks superintendent after Wirth retired in 1935] in early, brought letter of complaint from woman falsely claiming to be aggrieved.
-Wrote answer.”
-(4)
+Mr. Bossen [Parks superintendent after Wirth retired in 1935] in early, brought letter of complaint from woman falsely claiming to be aggrieved.
+Wrote answer.
+(1)

-Personal events: (4)
+Personal events: (1)

 She had an important visitor on April 18th when this note was written:

 [She is referring to Arthur N. Wilcox, University of Minnesota & director of the Cedar Creek Science Reserve.
-He was President of the Minnesota Academy of Science in 1950, and was a driving force behind the founding of the Cedar Creek Ecosystem Science Reserve.
-As the Chair of the Committee for Preservation of Natural Conditions, Wilcox raised enough funds to purchase large tracts of land in the Cedar Creek Bog and later oversaw transferring care of the land to the University of Minnesota.
+He was President of the Minnesota Academy of Science in 1950, and was a driving force behind the founding of what is named today the Cedar Creek Ecosystem Science Reserve.
+As the Chair of the Committee for Preservation of Natural Conditions, Wilcox raised enough funds to purchase large tracts of land in the Cedar Creek Forest and later oversaw transferring care of the land to the University of Minnesota.
 The Cedar Creek Ecosystem Science Reserve is a research site in central Minnesota dedicated to research on ecology and the influences of human activity on natural systems.
 The site is currently owned and operated by the University of Minnesota in cooperation with the Minnesota Academy of Science.]

-On June 2, a Sunday, Martha Crone noted (4) “97° hottest day so far.
-About 100 people thru in spite of mosquitoes”.
+On June 2, a Sunday, Martha Crone noted (1) “97° hottest day so far.
+About 100 people thru in spite of mosquitoes.”
 A Connecticut Warbler was in the Garden singing north of the office all morning on the 8th.
 Mid-summer was very hot.
 Martha noted in her diary: July 20 - 96 degrees; July 21 - 99 degrees; July 21 - “still hotter, even at night, few in garden, glad when day is over, too hot to be interested in Aquatennial doings.”
 July 23 - 103 degrees; July 24 - 95 degrees.

 But by late August it was much different.
-On August 23 she wore a coat to the Garden, on the 24th she noted “Heater going all day - whole week of cold weather, waves of warblers thru”.
+On August 23 she wore a coat to the Garden, on the 24th she noted “Heater going all day - whole week of cold weather, waves of warblers thru.”
 And on the 26th it was so cold that all performances at Minnesota State Fair were canceled.

 On June 20th a new trellis was put up at the office by the Park Board workmen.
-Martha said it “looks very nice”.
+Martha said it “looks very nice.”
 Photos from the period [see one below in the "Autumn" section] show a trellis left of the office door but there were also others around the office so it is not certain which one she is referring to.
 Workmen were also busy taking down the remains of a nature trail and many dead trees right outside the Garden (caused by a gale on June 5, 1939) including the large cottonwood on the hillside overlooking Birch Pond that had been struck by lightning on June 18 the prior year.
 On that date Martha had noted:

-“Thunderstorm at 3.
+Thunderstorm at 3.
 Lightning struck on hill at 4.
 Shock rooted us to the ground.
 3 others in office.
-Tornado at Champlin and Anoka at 3:20 - much damage, 10 dead.”
-(4)
+Tornado at Champlin and Anoka at 3:20 - much damage, 10 dead.
+(1)

 Martha planted 2 River Birch (Betula nigra) on August 8th.
-This is the first mention of the species which has several large specimens in the Garden today.
+This is her first mention of the species, although Eloise planted it in 1925.
+There are several large specimens in the Garden today and perhaps the one in the photo was one of those planted that day.
 (2)

 Theodore Wirth, retired Park Board Superintendent, made a visit on August 13.
 It was his custom to visit Martha and the Garden several times each season.